We have the exclusive right to develop and market a modified release formulation

 within the lung and thus could provide certain groups of patients a differing set

 of safety and efficacy profiles.
-We are developing a phase III study to evaluate
+We have commenced a phase III study to evaluate

 the clinical benefit of 314d as an add-on therapy to Tyvaso® Inhalation Solution.

 During the third quarter of 2012, we initiated efforts to develop an extended release

 injection we refer to as TransCon Beraprost, which incorporates the TransCon technology

 described above and is intended to be self-administered by PAH patients once daily.